1 ½ pounds butternut (or other winter) squash

 Freshly ground black pepper

-1 small bunch (about 1/2 pound) lacinato kale, center ribs removed
+1 small bunch (about 1/2 pound) kale, center ribs removed

 8 ounces pasta (penne rigate works well)

 ⅓ cup toasted pine nuts (or walnuts or other nuts)

 Freshly squeezed lemon juice, to taste

 Grated Parmesan cheese, for serving

 - Preheat oven to 400 degrees.
 Use a vegetable peeler to peel squash, then halve it lengthwise and scoop out seeds.
 Dice squash flesh into 1-inch pieces, place on a baking sheet, and toss with olive oil and season generously with salt and pepper.
 Spread pieces into an even layer, making sure there is space between them.
 Roast, stirring squash pieces once or twice, until golden brown and tender, about 30 minutes.